secretlounge/www/content/rules/sci.md

 Do not post NSFW material (gore, porn, etc.)
 -
 {{% ontopic "the sciences, whether that be biology, chemistry, physics" %}}
+-
+No peddling pseudoscience as the real thing.
 {{% /ruleify %}}